Ferret

 What you need to know if you want to keep a mouse as a pet

 • Thinking about getting a hamster?
-Here is info on hamster care and hamster feeding.This hamster page will help you decide if you want a hamster as a pet.
+Here is info on taking care of a hamster.This hamster page will help you decide if you want a hamster as a pet.

 Thinking about getting a hamster?
-Here is info on hamster care and hamster feeding.This hamster page will help you decide if you want a hamster as a pet.
+Here is info on taking care of a hamster.This hamster page will help you decide if you want a hamster as a pet.

 New!
 Comments